Epatri6/SpritsForest/README.md

 Technology
 -----------------------------
-The front-end client uses React.
+The front-end client uses React and JavaScript.
 React powers the page layouts and functionality.
 It also powers the game engine via state.
+Vanilla CSS is used for styling.

-The back-end api uses Node, Express, and PostgresSQL.
+The back-end api uses JavaScript, Node, Express, and PostgresSQL.

 API
 ------------------------------